ruby/debug/README.md

 (rdbg:remote)
 ```

-If there is no other opening ports on the default directory, `rdbg --attach` command chooses the only one opening UNIX domain socket and connects to it.
+If there are no other opening ports on the default directory, `rdbg --attach` command chooses the only one opening UNIX domain socket and connects to it.
 If there are more files, you need to specify the file.

 When `rdbg --attach` connects to the debuggee, you can use any debug commands (set breakpoints, continue the program, and so on) like the local debug console.
 When a debuggee program exits, the remote console will also terminate.

-NOTE: If you use `quit` command, only the remote console exits and the debuggee program continues to run (and you can connect it again).
+NOTE: If you use the `quit` command, only the remote console exits and the debuggee program continues to run (and you can connect it again).
 If you want to exit the debuggee program, use `kill` command.

 If you want to use TCP/IP for the remote debugging, you need to specify the port and host with `--port` like `rdbg --open --port 12345` and it binds to `localhost:12345`.